seismic-initiative/consciOS-academic-paper/paper-v1.0.md

 * **Simulation experiments:** hierarchical reinforcement learning (HRL) and meta-learning benchmarks with controlled distributional shifts, reproducible environment seeds, and clearly logged policy metadata (policy families, selection traces, reward histories).
 * **Hybrid human-in-the-loop tests:** human labeling or EGS signals used as shaping rewards or policy selection cues for agent training; evaluation on transfer and human-perceived agency.

-The compact Methods Overview above orients the reader; full procedural detail required for replication (sample sizes, instrumentation settings, pre-registration templates, and code references) is provided in Appendix A and Appendix B. Reference implementations and analysis code are available in the project repository [7].
+The compact Methods Overview above orients the reader; full procedural detail required for replication (sample sizes, instrumentation settings, pre-registration templates, and code references) is provided in Appendix A and Appendix B. Reference implementations and analysis code are available in the project repository [9].

-We present canonical terminology in the Methods and provide ConsciOS aliases in Appendix C to preserve interdisciplinary clarity and public translation without compromising experimental reproducibility.
+**Terminology & Operational Definitions.** To avoid ambiguity, we adopt canonical technical vocabulary for formal presentation (e.g., embodied controller, supervisory controller, meta-controller, interoceptive feedback).
+To facilitate interdisciplinary dialogue and community engagement, we use a parallel set of ConsciOS aliases (Echo-Self, Super-Self, Meta-Self, Kernel, Emotional Guidance Scale (EGS), FREQ Coin).
+On first occurrence in the main text, the canonical term appears first followed by the ConsciOS alias in parentheses (for example, embodied controller (Echo-Self)).
+Appendix C (Public Translation & Operationalization) provides a complete mapping table that links every ConsciOS alias to its canonical equivalent, an operational definition, suggested measurement instruments, and key citations.

+## 1.2 Notation & Metric Preamble

+We use the following symbols consistently throughout the paper.
+Pi (Π) denotes a candidate policy frame; C(F; S) is a coherence metric between frame F and current state S; U(F) is task-dependent expected utility; Cost(F) denotes computational/energetic costs; tau (τ) is a softmax temperature; lambda (λ) is a decay rate in cumulative measures.
+Option-Availability (OA) is operationalized as an effective action set size weighted by calibrated affordance scores.

+**Operationalizing Option-Availability:** enumerate perceived viable actions at time $t$, assign a subjective affordance score $a_i \in [0,1]$ for each option $i$ using a brief calibration, and compute $OA(t) = \sum_i a_i$.
+For simulated agents, proxy $OA$ by action entropy with an affordance calibration factor.
+These definitions support reproducible comparisons across ablations and pilots.

 # 2. Foundational Models: A Systems-Theoretic Framework

-This section formalizes two complementary systems-theoretic tools used throughout this paper: (1) the Iceberg Model, a diagnostic hierarchy for identifying causal leverage in complex systems [8], [9]; and (2) a 7-component Universal System Model, an architectural template for describing the functional elements of viable systems [10], [11].
+This section formalizes two complementary systems-theoretic tools used throughout this paper: (1) the Iceberg Model, a diagnostic hierarchy for identifying causal leverage in complex systems [10], [11]; and (2) a 7-component Universal System Model, an architectural template for describing the functional elements of viable systems [12], [13].
 Together they provide a common language for mapping claims about consciousness, behavior, and artificial agents to implementable system designs.

 Detailed experimental protocols, measurement specifications, and analysis plans are provided in Appendix A (Experimental Protocols) and Appendix B (Measurement Instruments & Analysis Pipelines).